Dentistry at Pioneer Paws

 precautions necessary to insure your pet's safety and comfort.
 These

 precautions include a complete preoperative exam the day of your pet's

-therapy during and after your pet's procedure, a tailored anesthestic "plane
+therapy during and after your pet's procedure, an anesthestic "plane ride"

-ride" tailored to your pet's individual needs, comprehensive anesthestic
+tailored to your pet's individual needs, comprehensive anesthestic nursing

 post-operative nursing care in our ICU unit afterwards.

 Every pet in our COHAT program goes home with

 a detailed itemized invoice as well as an